gordon-hilgers/markdown-cv/index.md

 `sept 2015 - jan 2016`
 ### __Graduate Internship Research & Development Graduate__ · *Obserator Instruments* - Ridderkerk
 To complete my Bachelor's degree in Electrical Engineering I developed a test system to functionaly test the MeteoLink product range of Observator.
-The test system constisted of a custom PCB and a Windows application, created with Qt, to control it.
+The test system constisted of a custom PCB a Embedded C application and a Windows application, created with Qt, to control it.
 <!-- ### Footer

 Last updated: May 2013 -->